iepebouw/Data1/pages/Assignment-4/code4.md

 bbox = ox.utils_geo.bbox_from_point(start, dist=5000)
 fig, ax = ox.plot_graph_route(city,race,bbox=bbox)

 #-------------------------------------------------------------------------------------------------

-#Create two empty lists, one for the latitude and one for the longtitude:
+#Create two emptie lists, one for the latitude and one for the longtitude:
 lat = []
 long = []
 #Calculate the latitude and longtitude for each point and put them in the corresponding list: